ethereum/consensus-specs/specs/phase0/fork-choice.md

     consider scheduling it for later processing in such case.
     """
     validate_on_attestation(store, attestation)
+    if not is_from_block:
+        # If the given attestation is not from a beacon block message, we have to check the target epoch scope.
+        validate_target_epoch_scope(store, attestation)

     store_target_checkpoint_state(store, attestation.data.target)

     # Get state at the `target` to fully validate attestation